Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 But again, after a lot of testing, I’ve found several options that work even better than anything I used to use in plastic packaging.

-(Related: For more detail, read my full review of six plastic-free face wash brands.)
+(Related: For details, read my full review of six plastic-free face wash brands.)

 1. Refillable Powdered Face Wash